JuergenKanz/PQ-Problem/README.md

 A copy of the Mathematica notebook in PDF format is available for interested readers that do not have access to Mathematica software.

+## Update on February 2, 2021

+I have added a Jupyter-Notebook for the free **Wolfram Engine**, https://www.wolfram.com/engine/.
+Information about the **Wolfram Language kernel for Jupyter notebooks** is available here on Github: https://github.com/WolframResearch/WolframLanguageForJupyter